 Inquiry and mixed attainment classes

 It is, therefore, welcome that more maths departments today are considering mixed attainment classes.
-However, an examination of the reason for the growth of interest suggests there remains cause for concern.
+However, an examination of the reasons for the growth in interest suggests there remains cause for concern.

 Inquiry Maths was devised and developed in mixed attainment classrooms.
 Its design is ideally suited to promote learning at multiple levels: